Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 feral cats resting outdoor

 Feral cats are cats that live outdoors and are unowned.
-These cats may have been born outdoors, or they may have once had an owner who let them go or abandoned them.
+These cats may have been born outdoors, or they may have once had an owner who let them go or abandoned them – such cats are also referred to as strays in some regions.
 These cats typically form colonies and may lead to issues with overpopulation if local authorities don’t manage them.

 The United States boasts a staggering feral cat population of between 60 and 100 million.
 That’s more than triple the human population of Texas, the second-largest state in the US.
-Luckily, there is a safe and effective way to keep the feral cat population in check: Trap-Neuter-Return – the TNR program.
+In an effort to curb the overpopulation of cats, there is a program intended to serve as a solution: Trap-Neuter-Return – the TNR program.

 What Is the Trap-Neuter-Return Program?